CoolnsX/ani-cli-status/README.md

 Provides the ani-cli script status..

 # description
-This script scrapes from animixplay homepage by fetching the random anime and then extracting the links from it..
+This script scrapes from allanime homepage by fetching the random anime and then extracting the links from it..

 #### Selected Episode details